Skip to Content

 • Better allocation of resources toward high-impact risks

-• Reduced administrative workload
+• Reduced administrative workload and system complexity

 • Stronger alignment between safety, operations, and financial performance